aklivity/zilla-docs/src/concepts/what-is-zilla.md

 ### Observability

-Zilla supports OpenTelemetry for metrics and logging and can expose a Prometheus metrics endpoint.
-Syslog for logging is supported in Zilla Plus.
+Zilla can expose a Prometheus metrics endpoint and logs events to stdout.
+Additionally Zilla supports OpenTelemetry for both metrics and logging and.
+Syslog and AWS Cloudwatch are supported in Zilla Plus.

 ## Zilla Use Cases